pulsarforge/pulsarforge-site/src/dogdays/back-to-dynosaurs-simple-age.md

 2. Study, do notes, find and erase, while continously building
 3. Check package json and note sketchy dependencies, search where it is used and erase, finally erase dependency
 4. Study docusarus config js, erase miscellanous stuff
-5. Navigate throught files at src folder, tra tra 🎵🎵🎵🎵, sketchy scripts erase
+5. Navigate throught files at src folder, sketchy scripts erase
 6. Check docs folder

 Now your work It is done
-💪🏿👴🏿💪🏿👴🏿💪🏿👴🏿💪🏿👴🏿